octobercms/october/.github/CONTRIBUTING.md

 >**NOTE:** Please don't use GitHub issues for suggesting a new feature.
 If you have a feature idea, the best place to suggest it is the [OctoberCMS website forum](https://octobercms.com/forum/chan/feature-requests).

 Only use GitHub if you are planning on contributing a new feature and developing it.
-If you want to discuss your idea first, before "officially" posting it anywhere, you can always join us on [Discord](https://discord.gg/gEKgwSZ) or [IRC](https://octobercms.com/chat).
+If you want to discuss your idea first, before "officially" posting it anywhere, you can always join us on [Discord](https://discord.gg/gEKgwSZ).

 #### GitHub feature requests